Hail Tracking & Hail Maps

 Built for how storm jobs really run

 In insurance restoration, speed and accuracy decide whether a claim gets paid.
-Storm Maps & Hail Intelligence is built to give your crew both — in the field, on their phone, even with no signal.
+Hail Tracking & Hail Maps is built to give your crew both — in the field, on their phone, even with no signal.

 - Hail swaths overlaid on your canvassing map, color-banded by size (0.75″ / 1″ / 1.5″ / 2″+)

-- Built on NOAA MRMS radar data — the same source competitors charge extra for, included free
+- Built on NOAA radar data — the same source hail-mapping tools charge a separate subscription for, included free

 - 7 / 30 / 90-day storm views with a one-tap toggle and legend